-Theater of the Sea is home to many animals that have been rescued, rehabilitated, and deemed non-releasable for a variety of reasons.
-This includes dolphins, sea lions, sea turtles, crocodilians and raptors.
+Theater of the Sea is home to many animals who have been rescued, rehabilitated, and deemed non-releasable for a variety of reasons.
 These animals often require specialized long-term care and treatment that is funded through patronage alone.
-Each rescued animal has a special story and serves an important role in educating the public about the many natural and human-imposed threats to their wild counterparts.

-Bella is a young, female California sea lion (Zalophus californianus) who stranded on a California beach as a pup and was rescued and rehabilitated by the Marine Mammal Care Center in San Pedro, California.
-The National Marine Fisheries Service later determined that Bella was non-releasable due to a neurological condition affecting her cerebellum that causes her to constantly weave her head.
-In October 2009, Bella was flown on a Fed Ex plane from LAX to Miami, Florida and was then driven to Theater of the Sea.
-She is thriving here and she lives with a group of other sea lions, including a female her same age.
+Bella is a female California sea lion who stranded on a California beach as a pup and was rescued and rehabilitated by the Marine Mammal Care Center in San Pedro, California.
+She was diagnosed with a neurological condition affecting her cerebellum which causes her to constantly weave her head.
+In October 2009, Bella was flown on a Fed Ex plane from LAX to Miami, Florida and then driven to Theater of the Sea.

 Malibu & Monica

 Aphrodite is a female Green sea turtle (Chelonia mydas) who was found stranded on Conch Reef in Key Largo, September 10, 1991, when she was only about the size of a dinner plate.
 She was entangled in fishing line.
 By the time she was found, gangrene had already begun to set in so her flippers had to be amputated in order to save her life.
-Theater of the Sea provided her with a permanent home and has watched her grown to nearly 300 pounds over the past 20 years.
+Theater of the Sea provided her with a permanent home and she has grown to nearly 300 pounds.
 She plays an important role in educating guests about the dangers of marine debris.

-Christmas is a juvenile Hawksbill sea turtle (Eretmochelys imbricata) who was found stranded near Sugarloaf Key on December 25, 2006.
-She was taken to the Hidden Harbor Turtle Hospital (HHTH) where she was diagnosed with a buoyancy disorder that caused her to float awkwardly at the surface of the water.
-The staff at the HHTH attached lead weights to her shell to help balance her out.
-However, due to her small size, Christmas was deemed non-releasable since her weights would require frequent adjustments as she continued to grow.
-Theater of the Sea agreed to provide a permanent home for Christmas, and on August 9, 2007 she arrived at the park.
-Since then she has adapted well and eagerly participates in training and enrichment sessions alongside her pool mates.
+Christmas is a female Hawksbill sea turtle (Eretmochelys imbricata) who was found stranded near Sugarloaf Key on December 25, 2006.
+She was taken to the Turtle Hospital and diagnosed with a buoyancy disorder that caused her to float at the surface of the water.
+Lead weights were attached to her shell to allow her to breathe and dive more normally and she arrived at Theater of the Sea on August 9, 2007.

-Jahna is adult female Green sea turtle (Chelonia mydas) who was rescued from the beaches of St. Croix in the U.S. Virgin Islands on September 8, 2003.
-After going ashore to lay her nest of eggs, Jahna was viciously attacked by a pack of feral dogs.
-Since sea turtles can’t retract their head and flippers into their shell, the dogs did extensive damage to her flippers, neck and eyes.
-She underwent surgery for her injuries, but sadly her eyes could not be repaired and had to be removed, leaving her completely blind.
-Jahna underwent months of rehabilitation at the HHTH before Theater of the Sea took her in on January 14, 2004.
+Jahna is a female Green sea turtle (Chelonia mydas) who was rescued from the beaches of St. Croix in the U.S. Virgin Islands on September 8, 2003.
+After going ashore to lay her nest of eggs, Jahna was attacked by a pack of feral dogs.
+Since sea turtles can’t retract their head and flippers into their shell, the dogs did extensive damage to her flippers, neck, and eyes.
+She underwent surgery for her injuries, but sadly her eyes could not be repaired and had to be removed.
+Jahna underwent months of rehabilitation at the Turtle Hospital before Theater of the Sea took her in on January 14, 2004.
 Despite her visual handicap, Jahna is thriving by relying on her senses of hearing and touch.
 She responds to the source of underwater sound cues which alert her that food is available, and guides herself around the pool’s edge through touch and mentally mapping landmarks in her habitat.
 Jahna is a calm, gentle sea turtle with an inspiring will to survive, and is a shining example of how animals can overcome disabilities just like people.

 Theater of the Sea houses 3 rescued crocodilians.
-We utilize training and enrichment with our crocodilians, which:
+As with all of our animals, we utilize training and enrichment with our crocodilians, which:

 - shows our guests the true nature of these amazing creatures.